sergio11/llm_finetuning_and_evaluation/README.md

    <img src="https://img.shields.io/badge/Numpy-777BB4?style=for-the-badge&logo=numpy&logoColor=white" />
 </p>

+🙏 I would like to extend my heartfelt gratitude to [Santiago Hernández, an expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
+His incredible course on Deep Learning and AI generative, available at Udemy, was instrumental in shaping the development of this project.

 ## What's Inside? 📚✨

 - **Notebooks for Fine-Tuning:** Explore detailed notebooks on how to fine-tune models such as FLAN-T5 and TinyLLAMA to perform specific tasks, like summarizing Spanish newspaper articles or avoiding harmful language generation. 📝🇪🇸